Map Layer - Frames#

 Object keys are not interpretable#

-While some keys might suggest what types of objects they refer to, e.g., map_0/street_light_0 likely refers to a street lamp inside a city map, no assumptions can be made on the nature of the objects simply by looking at their keys.
-In fact, any alphanumeric string is a valid key, and, though terribly misleading, it would not be illegal for the key map_0/street_light_0 to refer to a tree, or a building.
+While certain keys suggest the types of objects they refer to (e.g., map_0/street_light_0 likely refers to a street lamp inside a city map), no assumptions can be made about the nature of the objects simply by looking at their keys.
+In fact, any alphanumeric string is a valid key and, though terribly misleading, the key map_0/street_light_0 could refer to a tree, building, etc.

 Frame object#